-The first paper will explore the first stage causal effects of the family planning intervention by investigating how improved access to family planning through the intervention impacts individual contraceptive behavior.
-For the analysis, this paper will use the baseline and the year 1 follow-up surveys to identify these effects.
-I will determine the level of uptake of the intervention by women in the treatment group by collecting information about women's clinic attendance and any family planning services that women received during their most recent visit.
+Paper 1: The effect of the family planning intervention on contraceptive use the treatment group by collecting information about women's clinic attendance and any family planning services that women received during their most recent visit.
 I will also record any reimbursement claims that are made by women for the purposes of treating side effects.
 Key outcomes of interest include contraceptive adoption and use (particularly for longer term methods), discontinuation rates, method mix, and method switching.
 In addition, changes in contraceptive knowledge and attitudes towards family planning will be evaluated at the first year follow-up to determine uptake of the information component of the intervention.
 Findings from this paper will serve as a platform for the other two papers of my dissertation and will help to fill some of the knowledge gaps regarding the role of family planning on use and on uptake in an urban Sub-Saharan African context.